thecraigd/exoplanets/readme.md

 ## License

-This project is open source and available under standard open source licenses.
+This project is open source and available under the [MIT License](https://opensource.org/license/mit).

 ## Acknowledgements